Siyabonga-Gregory/Picra-Antivirus/README.md

 I wrote this piece of software , way back in 2012 during my days at school.

+If need help please, don't hesitate to send me a mail 👉 huge.fuze@gmail.com

+Thank you for coming by my repo and please don't forget to give this repo a star if you find it usefull.

+❤️Manny thanks!❤️

 Installer File :  https://picra.weebly.com/